k98kurz/chance-cancer/methods-and-schedules/0-method-of-oral-application.md

 Due to the precision limitations of the scale used, small amounts will require a more careful measurement protocol.

-1. Measure 2^n mg, where 2 < n.
+1. Measure some number of mg of the substance (the solute) that is a sum of intended dose greater than 10mg.
-2. Transfer the amount measured to a flat, clean surface.
+2. Transfer the amount measured to a plastic cup.
-3. Carefully divide the amount in half.
-4. Repeat step 3 with each amount until equal amounts of approximately the correct mass are achieved.
-5. If the correct mass cannot be achieved by division, divide to the highest multiple of 2 mg below the target, then add smaller amounts achieved through division according to steps 1-4.
+3. Select solvent: water for Annona muricata; Everclear for ALA.
+4. Measure some number of mL that is sufficient to dissolve the solute and be easily meted out in doses.
+5. Thoroughly mix to dissolve.
+6. Measure out a proportion of solution equal to the intended dose divided by the total solute.